About arc42

 %20-%20Component%20diagram.png)

-Motivation: The Component Diagram (C4 Level 3) provides a detailed breakdown of the internal components within the WIChat Application, focusing specifically on the division of the REST API into four modules for better organization and management of the system’s functionalities.
+Motivation: The Component Diagram (C4 Level 3) provides a detailed breakdown of the internal components within the WIChat Application, focusing specifically on the division of the REST API into five modules for better organization and management of the system’s functionalities.

 Contained Components: